 In order to produce this digital artwork in high-quality print (A3), we first put the 128x128 generated images through a half-toned treatment - a technique to simulate the image tone through dots.
 By carefully adjusting the dot size, we gave the pixelated images a sharper optic illusion in general.
 A subtly similar pair of aqua ink and purple paper were then chosen to let the half-toned dots blend smoothly with the background.
 The various size of dots + different % of ink embrace the blurry edge.
 The aqua ink also expands optically when we tilt the poster to different light direction.
 Object edges “fade” gradually into paper like chalk.
 The drawback of pixelating and not having sharp edges is now a compliment toward the initial inspiration of stains.

-To achieve that, each frame of the film was flattened from a rectangular shape (720x1280) to into a long strip (1x921,600).
-Then, all the strips were stacked on top of each other to create the final artwork.
-As a result, vertically, from top to bottom, we are “watching” the movie from the beginning to the end.
-Horizontally, from left to right, our eyes are moving zig-zag in one scene of the movie (left to right, top to bottom).
+To achieve this, each frame of the film was transformed from its original rectangular shape (720x1280) into a long, compressed strip (1x921,600 pixels).
+These strips were then stacked vertically to create the final artwork.
+As a result, the movie unfolds vertically from top to bottom, representing the progression from beginning to end.
+Horizontally, our eyes trace a zigzag pattern, moving through individual scenes from left to right and top to bottom.

 Moonrise Kingdom is divided into two distinctive palettes: before the storm and after the storm.
 The “before the storm” embraces the warm colors of yellow, green, and brown, with scenes mostly shot in bright sunlight while the “after the storm” rages in cooler shades of blue and teal, with lots of scenes without the sun or even in the dark.